-Leah Weinstein is grateful to live and work on unceded xʷməθkʷəy̓əm, Skwxwú7mesh and səl̓ílwətaʔɬ territories, also known as Vancouver, BC.
-She grew up on Vancouver Island in unceded K’ómoks territory with homesteading, settler parents where she spent considerable time in the forest, investigating the living shapes and textures of the coastal terrain.
-Later, as a student and a tree planter, she experienced an itinerant lifestyle with a roving troupe of forestry workers.
-Her artistic practice is rooted in these experiences of creating temporary structures and makeshift communities.
+Leah Weinstein is a mother, artist and educator.
+She grew up on Vancouver Island in unceded K’ómoks territory with homesteading, settler parents where she spent considerable time in the forest, investigating the living forms of the coastal terrain.
+Later, as a tree planter, she worked in industrially logged landscapes, witnessing the devastating aftermath of logging while simultaneously connecting to an itinerant community of seasonal workers.
+Her artistic practice is rooted in her experiences of creating temporary structures and makeshift communities in diverse, fragile and changing environments.
 Through this work she investigates connections between material culture and the social ideals of a larger collective.
-Using everyday objects and readymade materials to create sculpture, drawings, textiles and performance, she examines relationships between individuals and collectives/ action and display.
+Using everyday objects and readymade materials to create sculpture, drawings, textiles and performance, she examines relationships between individuals and collectives, action and display.

 ~